REUTERS SUMMIT-White House to seek budget relief deal in Congress

 Follow Reuters Summits on Twitter @Reuters_Summits

-(For more summit stories, see (ID:nL2N0S80CV) (Additional reporting by David Lawder; Editing by Tiffany Wu, Andre Grenon and Ken Wills)
+(For more summit stories, see (ID:nL2N0S80CV) (Reporting by Jason Lange and Jeff Mason.; Additional reporting by David Lawder; Editing by Tiffany Wu and Andre Grenon)

 March 16 Highlights of the day for U.S. President Donald Trump's administration on Thursday: